hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 sudo ./es-fun-facts-splashscreens.sh [options]
 ```

+Example: `sudo ./es-fun-facts-splashscreens.sh --create-fun-fact /home/pi/Downloads/retropie-2014.png black`

-If no option is passed, you will be prompted with a usage example:
+If no optiona are passed, you will be prompted with a usage example:

 ```
 USAGE: sudo ./es-fun-facts-splashscreens.sh [options]